KernFerm/Auto-Flush-DNS-exe/README.md

 ## License

-AutoFlushDNS is licensed under the MIT License.
+AutoFlushDNS is licensed under the Private License.
 See the [LICENSE](LICENSE) file for details.